 Also, apparently, this OVA series was listed in book “500 Essential Anime Movies” written by Helen McCarthy citing it as “The story is simple, but has plenty of well crafted CGI action.”
 Going to have to agree to disagree there, Ms. McCarthy.
 Also, what exactly constitutes as ‘essential’ here?
 Because that description doesn’t make it sound very essential.

 Recommended Audience: Definitely not for kids.
 There’s no swearing is about the least I can say.
-People’s heads explode, many people get killed though many deaths occur in The Wired, there’s a graphic rape scene, other scenes of gore, nudity in the credits.
+People’s heads explode, many people get killed, though many deaths occur in The Wired, there’s a graphic rape scene, other scenes of gore, nudity in the credits.
 17+

 If you enjoy my work and would like to help support my blog, please consider donating at my Ko-Fi page.
 Thank you! ♥

-Plot: A virtual world called The Wired (…..Someone watched Serial Experiments Lain.) is so big that it’s basically taken over the physical world as well.
+Plot: A virtual world called The Wired (…..Someone watched Serial Experiments Lain.) is so big that it’s basically taken over the physical world.
 A small hacker group in The Wired called Steppen Wolf consisting of their leader Yuya, our main character Toru, the screw-off Akira and the token girl Tsukina, is about to break up.
 As one final hurrah, they decide to do a harmless hack into one of The Wired’s top military units, Flak.
 However, Flak takes it as a cyber-terrorist attempt and launches a huge assault on the group.

-Since people are so strongly connected to their physical bodies in their virtual ones, Yuya ends up dying at the hands of one of the Flak soldiers while Toru, Tsukina and Akira are arrested.
+Since people are so strongly connected to their physical bodies through their virtual ones, Yuya ends up dying at the hands of one of the Flak soldiers while Toru, Tsukina and Akira are arrested.
 Toru is given the option to use his hacking skills as a Flak soldier to avoid jail time.
 He takes the offer purely to find out which Flak soldier killed Yuya and exact revenge.
 However, there’s a much larger, confusing and poorly paced story behind it all…..Most of which not even involving this plot.

 Breakdown: I….don’t know what happened to this show.
-This series is like watching a car drive down hill when you can clearly see a big oil slick about halfway down.
+This series is like watching a car drive downhill when you can clearly see a big oil slick about halfway down.
 The driver’s not paying attention, you don’t notice it until it’s too late and then you can’t help but watch the car spin out of control, crash into a light pole and burst into flames.

 This is one of those shows that needs the ol’ episode by episode breakdown treatment, and since it’s only four episodes I feel I can do without eating up too much of your time.
 Nice and easy down the hill, let’s talk about episode one.

-After that, we cut to our main character Toru Sohma…..I would say that’s a Fruits Basket sorta-reference but that’s a reach if I ever saw one.
+We cut to our main character Toru Sohma…..I would say that’s a Fruits Basket sorta-reference but that’s a reach if I ever saw one.
 He’s pretty darn forgettable.
 Especially for the main protagonist.
 He’s actually kinda grating.
 We know he’s a nice guy, but he’s really rude and abrasive.

 Toru flashes back to Yuya proclaiming that he’s splitting up their hacker group, Steppen Wolf, for some reason, I forget, and that they’re going to have one last hurrah by hacking Flak, the military’s security detail of The Wired.
 However, they get caught and are assumed to be cyber-terrorists.
 In response to the perceived threat, Flak starts attacking.
 One of them kills Yuya by killing his virtual body in the simulacrum.